Côte d'Ivoire entry requirements for Zimbabwe passport holders

 Apply before travel

-You must have a yellow fever vaccination certificate (yellow card) to enter Côte d'Ivoire.
-Without it, you may be denied entry or forced to get vaccinated at the airport.
+You must have a valid yellow fever vaccination certificate to enter Côte d'Ivoire.
+Airlines may also ask to see it at check-in.
+Get vaccinated at least 10 days before travel.

 What happens at the border